yonatanrozin/a-contour-synthesizer/README.md

 The third and most unpredictable method is to use the line data as the waveform of the sound itself.
 In sound synthesis, the shape of a sound wave (a function of the pressure of the air it travels through over time) has a profoud effect on its timbre.
 For example, a sine wave produces the most pure and smooth sounding pitch.
 Waveforms with sharp corners such as square waves and especially sawtooth waves generate sharper, more harsh sounding pitches.
 A waveform visualization can be found [here](https://en.wikipedia.org/wiki/Square_wave#/media/File:Waveforms.svg) for reference.
 When custom waveforms are used, the timbre of the resulting pitch is an unpredictable function of the features of the wave.
 Using the contour of a shape as a custom waveform is therefore guaranteed to produce interesting and varied timbral results.

-Finally, using simultaneous Max for Live patches, the incoming line data can be routed to a number of tracks in Ableton Live, each with their own amp envelope, additive synth and waveform data, allowing a variety of "instruments" to be played and manipulated simultaneously.
+Finally, using simultaneous Max/MSP synthesizer sub-patches, the incoming line data can be routed to one of 3 simultaneous "instruments", each with their own amp envelope, additive synth and waveform data, allowing a variety of timbres to be manipulated and played at will.

 ## Physical Interface